Browser does not support script.

 I study space, how we use it, how we make our lives in it, and how we position and debate power, identity and representation through it.
 Much of my research is on graffiti, graffiti culture, and public aesthetics.
 Specifically, how individuals who produce graffiti construct their identity within their subculture, how their interaction with public space produces a type of political discourse, and how it affects spaces and those who use those spaces.
 I examine how graffiti's presence affects the way spaces are ideologically constructed, and how producing graffiti affects the individual from a subjective and cultural perspective.

-My other research interests include craft beer and its producers.
+I also study craft beer culture and those who produce it.
 I look at how those producers work to find space within a crowded marketplace that is dominated by large-scale brewers, and how they create and maintain their identity and 'authenticity' while they find their position within that market.

-Additional research interests include memes, subculture studies, visual culture, deviance, politics of resistance, theories of democracy, access to political voice and agency, and morality.
+Additional research interests include memes, subculture studies, visual culture, deviance, politics of resistance, semiotics, and ethnography.

 Courses taught on: